There is one session available:

 Chapter 3: The Convention’s Lists and Register

-Chapter 4: Comparing the Convention for the safeguarding of the intangible cultural heritage with other related UNESCO conventions
+Chapter 4: The Convention for the Safeguarding of the Intangible Cultural Heritage and other related UNESCO conventions

 Module 2: Communities and their intangible cultural heritage

 Chapter 2: Why are communities at the centre of intangible cultural heritage safeguarding?